singer-yang/singer-yang/README.md

 ### Hi there 👋

-I am now at Meta Reality Lab (Redmond, WA) for an internship.
-We can talk in person if you happen to visit.

 I am a PhD student in [VCC Computational Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology (KAUST), working with [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
 Prior to this, I got BS degree in Physics (major) and Computer Science (minor) at University of Science and Technology of China (USTC).
 More details on my [homepage](https://singer-yang.github.io/), and [lab profile](https://vccimaging.org/People/xingeyang/).

 My research interests lie on **co-design of optics and image processing** and **differentiable imaging process simulation**, and their applications in 3D tasks.
 We created an awesome differentiable ray tracer **DeepLens** for general end-to-end optical design.
 I’m open to discussion and collaboration, feel free to reach out if you are interested!
 I am also interested in [quantitative trading/basketball/running/traveling/photography].